zombifiedpotato/extra_origin_powers/README.md

 ## Conditions
 - Entity Type in Range
   - Checks if the specified entity type(s) is currently in a specified range.

+## Developers
+To add Extra Origin Powers to your project you have to add the jitpack repository.